-Recent investment has included a programme of developments in our flagship local park, Mote Park.
-An Adventure Zone opened in May 2019 and plans are under way for the construction of a new Visitor Centre.
+Plans for the construction of a new Visitor Centre at Mote Park were put on hold in 2020/21 due to the pandemic but are expected to go ahead in 2021/22.
 Mote Park Lake is effectively a reservoir, and we are required to reduce the risk of the lake overtopping the dam at its western end.
-The necessary work is due to take place in Summer 2020 and current estimates are that the total scheme cost will be around £2 million.
+The necessary work took place during 2020.

 The floods of winter 2013/14 highlighted the risks faced by the borough generally.
 Maidstone Borough Council is part of the Medway Flood Partnership, which includes the Environment Agency and Kent County Council.
-The Partnership plans to spend at least £19 million over the next five years in the Medway catchment area, of which Maidstone is contributing £1 million.
+The Partnership plans to spend at least £19 million over the next five years in the River Medway catchment area, to which Maidstone is contributing £1 million.